ShahJinali/FusionAlgorithm/INSTALL.md

 # Installation

-We had install all the required packages through cygwin terminal<br>
+We had install all the required packages through cygwin terminal.

 ## Steps